A model for structured information representation in neural networks: Details of neural network model

 where $\tau_+, \tau_- > 0$ are time constants determining the width of the learning window, $A_-$ determines the negative offset, $\alpha$ determines the shape of the depression term in relation to the facilitation term and $\eta$ is a learning rate.
-This rule is similar to \cite{NesslerETAL:2010}, but without a weight dependency.
+This rule is similar to the one proposed by \citep{NesslerETAL:2010}, but without a weight dependency.
 The parameters for all plastic connections are given in Tab.~\ref{tab:plastic_params}.
+Weights were clipped between 0 and an upper bound dependent on the connection type (see Tab.~\ref{tab:plastic_params}).
+As we assume that disinhibition enables learning, the learning rates for all synapses within a neural space were set to zero during inhibition periods.